-The Complainant holds international trademark registrations for the trademark "CCLEANER" and also is the owner of the domain names bearing the sign "CCLEANER" including ccleaner.com.
+The Complainant holds international trademark registrations for the trademark "CCLEANER" and also is the owner of the domain names bearing the sign "CCLEANER".

-1. THE DISPUTED DOMAIN NAME IS CONFUSINGLY SIMILAR TO THE COMPLAINANT'S TRADEMARK "CCLEANER"
+1. THE DISPUTED DOMAIN NAME IS CONFUSINGLY SIMILAR

 The Complainant states that CCLEANER is at the core of the Complainant's family of marks and it has acquired a distinctive character.
 CCLEANER is a globally known trademark with good reputation.
-The Complainant has more than half a million of followers on Facebook and about 15.000 followers on Twitter.
-The Complainant's website ccleaner.com was visited by 43 million users in last 6 months.
+The Complainant has more than half a million of followers on Facebook and about 19.000 followers on Twitter.
+The Complainant's website www.ccleaner.com was visited by 25.51 million users in last 6 months.

-The disputed domain name is confusingly similar to the Complainant's trademarks "CCLEANER" as it bears the Complainant's "CCLEANER" trademark as a whole.
+The Complainant alleges that the disputed domain name <ccleanerservices.com> is confusingly similar to the Complainant's trademark "CCLEANER" as it bears the Complainant's trademark as a whole.

-The Complainant alleges that the additional "2019" indicates current calendar year and reasonable Internet users will not attribute to it any importance and such difference does not eliminate the confusing similarity between the disputed domain name and the "CCLEANER" trademark.
+The Complainant states that the addition of the descriptive term "SERVICES" is not sufficient to abolish the confusing similarity between the disputed domain name and the "CCLEANER" trademark.

-The Complainant states that numerous prior Panel decisions have accepted the fact that the domain name which wholly incorporates a Complaint's registered trademark is sufficient to establish the confusing similarity despite the addition of other descriptive words.
+The Complainant states that numerous prior Panel decisions have accepted the fact that the domain name which wholly incorporates a Complaint's registered trademark is sufficient to establish the confusingly similarity despite the addition of other descriptive words.
 The Complainant refers to earlier Panel decisions e.g. EAuto, LLC v.
 EAuto Parts, WIPO Case No. D2000-0096; Caterpillar Inc. v.
 Off Road Equipment Parts, WIPO Case No. FA0095497).